jundalisay/superbnetlify/content/en/social/economics/principles/part-1/chapter-03b.md

 ---
-title: "Basic Universal Revenue"
+title: "Basic Points Revenue"
 heading: "Chapter 3b"
 # Alternative to Universal Basic Income"
-# BUR is our New Store of Value and a
+# BPR is our New Store of Value and a
 weight: 18
 date: 2020-08-20
 # date: 2017-04-26